 These blogs have initially been formed from the perspective of women in Science and Engineering in roles within Government.
 However, topics covered apply to everyone and are intended to inspire GSE Members to become role models.
 It is hoped that this series will help us to grow and develop within roles; we hope you will find them interesting and useful.

-If you or your department would like an opportunity to contribute to the role modelling blog or get involved with DIAG’s work, please contact email@example.com.
+Sign up to the GSE blog to receive an email when a new blog is published and keep up to date with the work of the GSE Profession.
+If you or your department would like an opportunity to contribute to the role modelling blog or get involved with DIAG’s work, please contact firstname.lastname@example.org.